Could it be OIC?

 Why you may require a specific kind of treatment

 Opioid-induced constipation is different from other types of constipation.
-It may not always be relieved by routine constipation treatment methods such as OTC laxatives, diet changes, and exercise.
+It may not always be relieved by non-prescription constipation treatment methods such as OTC laxatives, diet changes, and exercise.

 If OTC laxatives are not working for your OIC, you are not alone